alexUXUI/react-wordpress-docker/README.md

 ## CSS / SCSS

-Start the node-sass process to work on the app styles.
+Start the node-sass process.

-To start the process, make open a new shell process on you local machine.

 ```shell
   $ cd <project root>/client
   $ yarn run watch:sass
 ```

-This will watch all the files in `client/src/styles/scss` and build them into .css files in `client/src/styles/css` when there are changes.
+This will watch all the files in `client/src/styles/scss` and build them into `.css` files in `client/src/styles/css`.

-When it comes to writing styles, please make sure to use SASS variables for the styling of the website.
-These can be found in `client/src/styles/scss/theme/variables`
+SASS variables are in `client/src/styles/scss/theme/variables`

 ## JS / TypeScript

-This project uses TypeScript:
+TypeScript:
   - [TypeScript Foundation](https://www.typescriptlang.org/)

 For more resources on React / TypeScript please see: